Athlon Cronus G2 UHD Spotting Scope 20-60x86 Black

 Description

-• SMOOTH FOCUSING with a finely geared wheel, making adjustments easy and precise.
+• SMOOTH FOCUSING with a finely geared wheel, allowing precise adjustments.

-• SUPERIOR LIGHT TRANSMISSION for crystal-clear images in low-light conditions.
+• SUPERIOR LIGHT TRANSMISSION for bright images in low-light conditions.

-• IMPROVED COLOR DEFINITION that brings nature to life and enhances your viewing experience.
+• IMPROVED COLOR DEFINITION enhances the vibrancy of your viewing experience.

-• RUGGED CONSTRUCTION designed to withstand tough outdoor conditions, ensuring longevity.
+• RUGGED CONSTRUCTION built to endure harsh outdoor environments.

-• WIDE MAGNIFICATION RANGE from 20x to 60x, allowing versatile viewing options.
+• WIDE MAGNIFICATION RANGE from 20x to 60x for versatile viewing options.

-• LIGHTWEIGHT DESIGN makes it easy to carry on long hikes or trips.
+• LIGHTWEIGHT DESIGN makes it easy to carry during outdoor activities.

-• WATERPROOF & FOG-PROOF features protect your investment from the elements.
+• WATERPROOF & FOG-PROOF features protect against moisture and fog.

 Technical Specifications